 IfL’s governing structure includes an Advisory Council and a non-executive Board of Directors.

-IfL Advisory Council: includes up to 45 elected members and up to 15 representatives from partner organisations representing the diversity of the sector, as well as five observers.
+IfL Advisory Council: includes up to 45 elected members and up to 15 representatives from partner organisations representing the diversity of the sector.
 The IfL Advisory Council:

 - Distils the voice of members